Based on 1 Reviews

 We will start our trek from our camp and walk on the Tibetan plateau and barren valley viewing very good view of snow-capped peaks until reaching Phu Gaon.
 Now we are in one of the unique Lost/ Hidden Valleys.
 We can see their cultures, natural diversity, and religion of the ethnic groups like Lama, Gurung, and Ghale.
 The people are depending on subsistence agriculture, animal breeding, and seasonal migrations.
 The very old Buddhist Monastery known as Tashi Lakhang Monastery is listed out of the 108 world’s great Buddhist Monasteries; it is believed to be the last monastery constructed by Karmapa Rinpoche.
 We have a great view of Himlung Himal and other snow peaks.

 Morning after breakfast, we will walk on the Tibetan plateau and pass the kani/gate end of the village and drop down in the narrow valley and arrive in Kyang where we just see the remnants, particularly the ruined forts of the Khampa settlement (the place which Khampa refugees from Tibet once captured and lived illegally) at places like Jhunam, Chyakhu, and Kyang.
 Then we trek continue until Meta.
-We can see the very spectacular view of Annapurna II and Lamjung Himal.
+We can see a very spectacular view of Annapurna II and Lamjung Himal.

 We trek steep down for the while and walk through the pine forest passing many streams and picturesque water fall near the Dharmashala.
 We cross over the many suspension bridges and arrive in Koto after 6 hours.
 Here finally we touch popular annapurna circuit trekking trail.

 The trail passes small villages until Timang through the Pine forest which takes about 2 hours.
-We can see short glimpse of Mt.
-Manaslu and other snow peaks and drop down to Danque through the knee crunching trail and have a lunch.
+We can see a short glimpse of Mt.
+Manaslu and other snow peaks and drop down to Danque through the knee crunching trail and have lunch.
 After lunch, walk on the level and flat trail until reaching Dharapani.
 Today is the last of our trekking, so enjoy the last evening gathering- a celebration with your crew.

 We descend downhill with a overland jeep / bus (passenger collection basis) along the Marsyangdi River passing several villages and bridges.
-Tal is a nice sandy and flat land offers great landscapes and beautiful waterfall.
-During the journey over rocky mountain trail, there is also another nice waterfall next to chamje village.
-Drive continue through the rocky trail until reaching Syange where we can see a very picturesque waterfall about 200m.
+Tal is a nice sandy and flat land that offers great landscapes and a beautiful waterfall.
+During the journey over the rocky mountain trail, there is also another nice waterfall next to chamje village.
+Drive continues through the rocky trail until reaching Syange where we can see a very picturesque waterfall about 200m.
 Furthermore, pass the waterfall and continue to drive following the road trail for a short-cut to reach out to Besisahar.
 After bus ticket arrangements, we continue with the scenic drive to Kathmandu city.

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.